dougeby/IntuneDocs/intune/early-edition.md

 These settings can be found under **Device configuration** -> **Create profile** -> **macOS** -> **Endpoint protection**.

+### Configure the Mac application firewall <!-- 1690461 -->

+You will be able to configure the Mac application firewall.
+You can use this to control connections on a per-application basis, rather than on a per-port basis.
+This makes it easier to get the benefits of firewall protection, and helps prevent undesirable apps from taking control of network ports open for legitimate apps.

+This feature can be found under **Device configuration** -> **Create profile** -> **macOS** -> **Endpoint protection**.

+Once you enable the Firewall setting, you can configure the firewall using two strategies:

+- Block all incoming connections

+   You can block all incoming connections for the targeted devices.
+If you choose to do this, incoming connections will be blocked for all apps.

+- Allow or block specific apps

+   You can allow or block specific apps from receiving incoming connections.
+You can also enable stealth mode to prevent responses to probing requests.

+#### More information

+- Block all incoming connections

+   This blocks all sharing services (such as File Sharing and Screen Sharing) from receiving incoming connections.
+The system services that are still allowed to receive incoming connections are:
+   - configd - implements DHCP and other network configuration services
+   - mDNSResponder - implements Bonjour
+   - racoon -  implements IPSec

+   To use sharing services, ensure **Incoming connections** is set to **Not configured** (not **Block**).

+- Stealth mode

+   Enable this to prevent the computer from responding to probing requests.
+The computer still answers incoming requests for authorized apps.
+Unexpected requests, such as ICMP (ping), are ignored.

 <!-- 1802 start -->